 Instructions

-- Now, add the cooked pasta and peas to the pan and toss to combine.
-Add the tuna, lemon zest, lemon juice, parsley, oregano, black pepper, kalamata olives, jalapeno if using, and a big sprinkle of Parmesan cheese.
-Drizzle a bit of extra virgin olive oil and some of the pasta cooking water as needed.
-Give everything a toss.
+- Finish and serve.
+Toss in the cooked pasta and peas, tuna, lemon zest, lemon juice, parsley, oregano, black pepper, olives, jalapeno (if using), and a big sprinkle of Parmesan.
+Drizzle a bit of olive oil and a splash of the pasta cooking water.
+Give everything a vigorous toss, adding more pasta water and tossing if the pasta looks dry.
 Taste and adjust seasoning to your liking.
+Transfer the tuna pasta to serving bowls.
+Enjoy!

 Notes